Land Management workshop at Gayini

 The Course held on Wednesday 16th December was run at the Booligal Hotel and cricket oval with the support of Murrumbidgee Landcare Inc.

 The courses promoted the use of drone facilitation in agriculture.
 This informative session was run by Tristan and Ben to educate 25 local farmers and community members on how to operate drones and take advantage of their forward technology for efficient farming.
 The day started with a theoretical component, ensuring all participants were educated on the rules and regulations involved with using a drone, as per CASA (civil aviation safety authority) guidelines, as well as ensuring proficiency in basic drone operations.
 This aspect of the course was crucial before handling the drones themselves, to ensure safety for all involved.
 We then had an interactive discussion to gain a deeper understanding on how drones can benefit farmers and potentially alleviate current agricultural practices to minimise costs and maximise yields on the farm.
 This was highly informative as Tristan explained his experience with the technological advances of drones on a greater and more advanced scale, especially in Canada.
 This included practices such as monitoring crop health, crop spraying, irrigation mapping and surveying and livestock management using thermal imaging cameras on drones.
 After a quick break for morning tea, the real fun of operating the drones commenced.
 Supervised by Ben and Tristan, all participants had the opportunity to fly Phantom drones in a controlled environment.
-We practised the basic functions of flying drones and familiarising ourselves with their capabilities by performing short stints at a time.
+We practiced the basic functions of flying drones and familiarising ourselves with their capabilities by performing short stints at a time.
 Following lunch, we tested their capabilities a little further by flying the drones higher and farther, which presented other challenges such as native birds and wind.
 We also had the pleasure of witnessing crop mapping using one of the more advanced drones, producing a highly accurate and detailed geothermal image of the farm in minutes.
 Overall, the day was a great success and a lot of knowledge was consumed.
 Hopefully, some of it will be put into practice on local farms soon.

 Hay Plains Landcare are offering a free Firearms training course for women on the Land.